 Center for Cedar Glade Studies

-The Elsie Quarterman Wildflower Festival date as passed for 2025, but mark your calendar for next year, May 1 – 3, 2026!
-The Center for Cedar Glade Studies will copartner May 1 to May 3, 2026, with Cedars of Lebanon State Park and Long Hunter State Park for the 48th Cedar Glade Wildflower Festival, renamed in 2008 for Vanderbilt cedar glade ecologist and professor, Dr. Elsie Quarterman.
+The Elsie Quarterman Wildflower Festival dates are, April 30 and May 1 – 3, 2026!
+The Center for Cedar Glade Studies will copartner with Cedars of Lebanon State Park and the Nature Education Society of Tennessee (N.E.S.T.) for the 48th Cedar Glade Wildflower Festival, renamed in 2008 for Vanderbilt cedar glade ecologist and professor, Dr. Elsie Quarterman.

-Please join us in 2026 for the Elsie Quarterman Cedar Glade Wildflower Festival, the afternoon of May 1, all-day May 2, 2026 at Cedars of Lebanon State Park, and then May 3th at Long Hunter State Park.
+Please join us in 2026 for the Elsie Quarterman Cedar Glade Wildflower Festival, all-day April 30 for two special nature journaling workshops, May 1 a research roundtable the afternoon and evening speaker, all-day May 2 at Cedars of Lebanon State Park, and May 3 in the morning at Mt.
+View State Natural Area and the evening at Vesta Cedar Glade with Jason & LA Allen with N.E.S.T.
+(Nature Education Society of Tennessee).
 Most events will take place outside, weather permitting.
 Keep in mind extreme weather or excessive rain will cancel most outdoor activities.
-Click here for the 2025 Schedule.
+The 2026 schedule is in final review and will be posted March 15.
+The 2025 schedule is very similar, click here for the 2025 Schedule.

 Please NOTE: Preregistration is required for some events due to space limitation.
 Some events require a small fee for materials.
 Most events are free (although the State Parks registration system will ask for a donation that is optional).
 Click here to see events on the Cedars of Lebanon website.